drkrillo/docs/creator/projects/portable-experiences.md

 The **Creator Hub** doesn't currently support creating Portable Experience projects.
 {% endhint %}

 Smart Wearables are a kind of portable experience that is associated to a wearable, and activated based on if the player is using that wearable.
-This document doesn't cover those, see \[smart wearables]\(\{{< ref "/content/creator/sdk7/projects/smart-wearables.md" >\}}) for more details.
+This document doesn't cover those, see [smart wearables](../sdk7/projects/smart-wearables.md) for more details.

 ### Getting started